eelcohn/home-assistant-rdw/README.md

 ### Configuration variables
 ```
 plate (Required)          Dutch license plate id
 name (Optional)           Custom name for the sensor; default value is RDW
 dateformat (Optional)     Custom date format; default format is %d-%m-%Y
+scan_interval (Optional)  Time in seconds between updates (default is 86400 seconds, which is 1 day)
 sensors (Optional)        Sensors to display in the frontend
   expdate                 Expire date; the date when the APK expires
   insured                 Insured flag; signals if the car is currently registered as insured (True/False)
   recall                  Unresolved recalls; signals if the manufacurer of the car has issued a recall because of a serious safety problem```
 ```

 ### Example code: